LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 }
 ```

+It is also possible to configure a set of profiles, one or more of which a resource must claim conformance to and be successfully validated against in order to be persisted to the FHIR server.
+The FHIR server supports this optional behavior via the `fhirServer/resources/<resourceType>/profiles/atLeastOne` configuration parameter.
+If this configuration parameter is set to a non-empty list of profiles, then the FHIR server will perform the following validation, returning FAILURE if not successful:
+ * Validate that at least one profile in the list is specified in the resource's `meta.profile` element
+ * Validate that all profiles specified in the resource's `meta.profile` element are supported by the FHIR server
+ * Validate that the resource's data conforms to all profiles specified in the resource's `meta.profile` element

+If this configuration parameter is not set or is set to an empty list, then the FHIR server will perform its standard validation.

 The IBM FHIR Server pre-packages all conformance resources from the core specification.

-See [Validation Guide - Optional profile support](https://ibm.github.io/FHIR/guides/FHIRValidationGuide#optional-profile-support) for a list of pre-built Implmentation Guide resources and how to load them into the IBM FHIR server.
+See [Validation Guide - Optional profile support](https://ibm.github.io/FHIR/guides/FHIRValidationGuide#optional-profile-support) for a list of pre-built Implementation Guide resources and how to load them into the IBM FHIR server.

 See [Validation Guide - Making profiles available to the fhir registry](https://ibm.github.io/FHIR/guides/FHIRValidationGuide#making-profiles-available-to-the-fhir-registry-component-fhirregistry) for information about how to extend the server with additional Implementation Guide artifacts.